 It’s a good idea to review the caregiving contract at least once a year, according to the American Bar Association (ABA).
 If someone is hospitalized, or if a serious medical event occurs, it can be helpful to review the caregiver contract to make sure it reflects current needs and responsibilities.

-Ideally, you’ll find a time to meet with a lawyer and all involved family members — even if some attend via phone or video conferencing.
+Ideally, you’ll find a time when all family members can meet with the lawyer together — even if some attend via phone or video conferencing.
 To find an experienced elder law attorney in your state, you can use the “Find a Lawyer” tool from the National Academy of Elder Law Attorneys.

 “A caregiver contract should address more than just care,” says Manz.
 “You’re managing someone’s life and home by paying bills, balancing checkbooks, shopping for groceries, and scheduling appointments.
 A lot of responsibility is involved.
 A caregiver should be reimbursed for their time and expenses.”